b00tc4mp/b00tc4mp-202304/staff/manuel-barzi/app.7/README.md

 - DONE Mechanize each edit button to show the post edit modal with the current information from the post
 - DONE Implement the logic to update the post
 - DONE Mechanize the submit of the post edit modal to get the updated information about the posts call the logic to update the post
-- DONE refresh the post list

-### Like / Disklike a post

-- TODO create heart-shaped button and put in each post in the list
-- TODO implement toggle like post logic (toggleLikePost)
-- TODO on click on like button call toggle like post logic
-- TODO refresh the post list